MC-Marketplace-Bot/ToS/README.md

 ## 7. Contact Information

-If you have questions or concerns about these ToS, please contact us via email or our discord server by running the /contact command.
+If you have questions or concerns about these ToS, please contact us via email or our Discord server by running the /contact command.

 ## 8. Entire Agreement